Stunning Results For Workouts That Add High Intensity Interval Training

 You Can Add HIIT To Just About Any Exercise

-Ongoing research about the benefits of high intensity interval training (HIIT) continues to amaze me!
+Ongoing research about the benefits of high intensity interval training (HIIT) continues to amaze me.
 This article reviews the fascinating research and explains how to apply HIIT to just about any workout including Pilates.

-What Is An Interval Training Workout
+What Is A HIIT Workout

 “High Intensity Interval Training” also known as HIIT is simple.
 There’s no equipment or complicated instruction.
 You can add it to running, swimming, cycling, jump rope – nearly any workout routine – and even Pilates.
 It is short bursts of intense exercise followed by brief rest periods.

-I just added HIIT to my favorite elliptical machine workout at the YMCA.
+I just added HIIT to my favorite elliptical machine workout at my local gym.
 Here are my results.
 I went as fast as I could for 15 seconds, and then continued at a slower pace (the equivalent of a slow walk) for 60 seconds.
 I repeated this 15 times and then finished my 30-minute workout with a slow walking pace.
 I burned 400 calories rather than my usual 350 in the same amount of time, and I reached my target heart rate sooner and sustained it for a longer period of time.
 I became winded after about 10 repetitions, but I never felt exhausted.
 Each 60-second walk gave me the recovery time I needed for another 15 second burst.
 I was tired after 15 rounds but not knocked out!
 It was a refreshing variation on my regular use of this damn machine (you can see how much I love cardio!) and a helpful way to avoid boredom.
 Remember, you only need to do this once or twice a week.

 HIIT raises your heart rate to an anaerobic level which is good for a healthy body.
 Essentially HIIT tricks us into raising our heart rate to a level that most of us rarely have the energy or ambition to achieve, especially as we get older.
 But HIIT isn’t for everyone.
 If you have any health issues consult your doctor about how to safely work yourself up to HIIT.